Crafting Synthetic Realities: Examining Visual Realism and Misinformation Potential of Photorealistic AI-Generated Images: Discussion

-Therefore, we argue that addressing AI-generated visual misinformation should not be the sole responsibility of individual users, but rather a shared responsibility at a broader level, involving AI developers, social media companies, and other key stakeholders.
-For example, social media platforms and AI companies must prioritize transparency by incorporating features that help users easily distinguish photorealistic AIGIs from real photos.
-Our study finds that the vast majority of AIGIs are not labeled.
-Today, some platforms, like Instagram, allow users to include AI-generated labels when uploading their images \cite{Instagram}.
-However, these disclaimers or AI labels can easily disappear when images are reshared on other platforms given that these AI indicators are not embedded in the images themselves.
-A potential solution is the implementation of mandatory labels or other provenance cues directly embedded in the content.
+Finally, we emphasize the following design recommendations to improve the use and regulation of photorealistic AIGIs.
+We argue that addressing AI-generated visual misinformation should not be the sole responsibility of individual users, but rather a shared responsibility at a broader level, involving AI developers, social media companies, and other key stakeholders.
+A potential solution is the implementation of mandatory labels or provenance cues, which are reliable and verifiable information about the origin and evolution of digital content \cite{gregory2022deepfakes}.
+One example of provenance cues is the Coalition for Content Provenance and Authenticity (C2PA)\footnote{See: \url{https://c2pa.org/}} led by Adobe and others, allowing consumers to access the metadata of each image, trace the content’s origin and modifications, and verify authenticity through verification badges, assuring them of the content’s authenticity.
 These cues can be integrated within the algorithm itself, which ensures that the labels remain intact across different platforms.
 Such markers would provide an immediate visual cue to users, indicating that the content they are viewing was generated by AI, thereby increasing discernment and reducing the risk of misinformation.
 By clarifying the origins of digital content, these platforms can cultivate a more informed and critically engaged user base.

 In addition, our study highlights the critical need to closely monitor and regulate AI-generated content (AIGCs) that involves human subjects, particularly when it includes identifiable faces of public figures such as politicians and celebrities.
-Our research found a significant percentage of the images featuring human faces, many of which were of well-known individuals.
-These images are especially vulnerable to misuse, as they can easily be manipulated to spread misinformation or create deceptive narratives toward the public figures.
-The recent misuses of ordinary people's faces in deepfake pornography and criminal activities \cite{Mackenzie_2024} elevate the need for regulation in using ordinary people's faces in AIGIs.
 AI and social media companies should implement strict rules that govern the inclusion of real person's images in AI-generated content, ensuring that such usage does not contribute to the dissemination of false information or harm the reputations of those depicted.